 - NEVER scrub the sawback or plate of a brand new saw with any abrasive pad, like a 3M pad, Brillo pad, or steel wool.
 You will swirl scratches into the metal or finish if you do so.
 Of course, vintage saws like the one pictured below will require more aggressive measures, so do what you gotta do to get the rust and scale off.
 The plate will never be bright as it was the day it was made, but the intent is to mitigate friction in the cut with a clean plate.
 Just remember to wipe down your brand new Bad Axe with a clean t-shirt and a can of Spraybees, which does the trick.

 While Bad Axe offers cleaning and maintenance supplies to keep your plate rust-free and the wood freshened up, there are many other products out there that will do the same.
-These are simply the products we use every day in our own shop that makes sense to us.
-Just click here or on the graphic below to access our supplies page.
+Here are some of the products we use every day in our own shop that makes sense to us.

 Fine Woodworking's Editor Asa Christiana was kind enough to visit our shop in 2015 for a photo shoot in support of an article I wrote for the Nov-Dec 2015 issue about the Bad Axe method of what we call 'clock-sharpening,' the technique we impart to our students attending our quarterly seminars.